1mackenziekyle/cover-letters/README.md

 - add file: input/user.txt that includes your UBC CWL login, followed by the password on the line below (no quotes, just what you would type in the box)
 - once you have Robocorp extension on VS Code, open this project and use 'Robocorp: Run Robot' command from VS Code's Command Palette (Ctrl+Shift+P)
 - once you run it, copy the initial command and replace the first command under 'Run python' on GenerateCoverLetters.sh, which can be done easily through VS Code.
 It should look similar.
-- run GenerateCoverLetters.sh from your file explorer
+- Run the run.sh file from your file explorer or use command "./run.sh" or "Bash run.sh" in your Bash terminal.

 ##### Kyle Mackenzie 2022